Fidel Barajas

-Fidel Junior Barajas Juárez (born April 5, 2006) is a professional footballer who plays as a winger for Liga MX club Atlético San Luis, on loan from Guadalajara.
+Fidel Junior Barajas Juárez (born April 5, 2006) is a professional footballer who plays as a winger for USL Championship club Monterey Bay FC, on loan from Guadalajara.
 Born in the United States, he most recently represented Mexico at youth level.

 Club career

 Charleston Battery

 Born in Sacramento, California, Barajas had been part of the youth academies at both Sacramento Republic and San Jose Earthquakes before signing a professional contract with USL Championship club Charleston Battery on September 3, 2022.

 On October 1, Barajas made his professional debut for the Battery in their 6–3 defeat at Hartford Athletic, coming on as a 71st-minute substitute and recording one assist.
 He made his first start on October 8 against Indy Eleven, registering another assist in the 4–1 loss.
 Barajas made three total appearances in 2022.

 On March 25, 2023, Barajas scored his first professional goal in a 3–0 win over the Tampa Bay Rowdies, in the 3rd minute, and also added an assist in the second half.
 He was subsequently named to the USL Championship Team of the Week for his performance against Tampa Bay.

 Barajas entered the league record books on July 22, 2023, with a two-assist match against Pittsburgh Riverhounds SC, becoming the fourth-youngest player to achieve the feat.
 He turned in another noteworthy performance on September 23 against FC Tulsa with the first brace of his professional career, becoming the ninth-youngest player in league history to record a two-goal game.
 He ended the regular season with four goals and nine assists, the latter being one away from the league lead, and was named Players' Choice Young Player of the Year by the USL Players Association.

 On October 11, 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.

 In the 2023 USL Championship Playoffs, Barajas scored one goal and one assist in the opening round, a 5–0 defeat over Indy Eleven on October 22.
 He recorded another assist in the following round, a 2–1 win over Birmingham Legion FC, bringing his total to 11, the most in the league across the regular season and playoffs in 2023.
 That mark also tied a club record for assists in a single season, matching Temoc Suarez's tally of 11 in 2000, set six years before Barajas was born.

 Barajas was named the USL Championship All-League Second Team and won USL Championship Young Player of the Year after the season ended.